Curing Cancer From Within: The Promise of Cell Therapy

 “We’re committed to fighting cancer through the development of innovative personalized treatments,” says John Knighton, Vice President, API Large Molecule Development at Janssen R&D, part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
 “By harnessing the power of patients’ immune systems, cell therapy is one of a number of cutting-edge therapies we’re investigating in an effort to create a cancer-free world.”

-Here, a deeper look into the science of cell therapy and how researchers are studying it, plus what Johnson & Johnson is doing to progress not just cancer treatments, but the future of therapies for other devastating diseases as well.
+For Cancer Immunotherapy Month, we take a deeper look into the science of cell therapy and how researchers are studying it, plus what Johnson & Johnson is doing to progress not just cancer treatments, but the future of therapies for other devastating diseases as well.

 Cell Therapy 101